-One of the challenging things about exclusively pumping is the constant washing of pump parts and bottles – not only do you need to take the time to both pump and to bottle feed, but you have to clean everything!
+One of the challenging things about exclusively pumping is the constant washing of pump parts and bottles.
+Not only do you need to take the time to both pump and to bottle feed, but you have to clean everything!
 One way to make it easier is to wash your breast pump parts in the dishwasher.

-This post may contain affiliate links, which means that if you click a link and take action, I may make a small commission at no additional cost to you.
+This post may contain affiliate links, which means if you click a link and purchase something, I may make a small commission at no additional cost to you.
 I only recommend products I love!
-More info here.
+More information here.

 Here are some great options if you’re in the market for a basket to put your pump parts in!